Buffers and Packet Drops

 Bursts only become a problem and cause packet loss when there is oversubscription; many communicating with one.
 This results in what is known as fan-in causing packet loss.
 Fan-in could be a communication pattern consisting of say 23-to-1 or 47-to-1; n-to-many unicast or multicast.
 All these sources send packets to one destination causing congestion and packet drops.
 One way to overcome this is to have sufficient buffering.

 It’s important for network devices to have sufficient packet memory bandwidth to handle these types of bursts.
 If they don’t have the required buffers, Fan-in can increase end-to-end latency degrading application performance.
 Latency is never a good thing for application performance but it’s still not as bad as packet loss.
 When the switch can buffer traffic correctly, packet loss is eliminated, and the TCP window can scale to its maximum size.

 Mice & Elephant flows

-There are two types of flows in data centre environments.
-We have large, elephant and smaller mice flows.
+There are two types of flows in data center environments.
+We have a large, elephant and smaller mice flow.
 Elephant flows might only represent a low proportion of the number of flows but consume most of the total data volume.

 Mice flows are often bursty flows where one query is sent to many servers.
 This results in many small queries get sent back to the single originating host.
 These messages are often small only requiring 3 to 5 TCP packets.
 As a result, the TCP congestion control mechanism may not even be evoked as the congestion mechanisms take 3 duplicate ACK messages.
 Due to the size of elephant flows they will invoke the TCP congestion control mechanism (mice flows don’t as they are too small).